Skip to main content Skip to main navigation

 Scope and Contents

-The Adrian Vanderveer Martense collection spans the dates 1872 to 1889 and measures 2.83 linear feet.
-The collection contains lantern slides and photographs taken by Martense documenting Brooklyn during the last quarter of the 19th century, in particular Flatbush, Brooklyn and the Blizzard of 1888, as well as other images of Brooklyn.
+This collection contains lantern slides and photographs taken by Adrian Vanderveer Martense documenting Brooklyn during the last quarter of the 19th century, in particular Flatbush, Brooklyn and the Blizzard of 1888, as well as other images of Brooklyn.
 The collection also includes four scrapbooks and one notebook compiled by Martense between 1872 and 1889.
 The collection is organized into three series: Lantern slides, circa 1880; Photograph albums, 1886 to 1888; and Scrapbooks and notebook, 1872 to 1889.
+The collection also includes some prints and 35mm slides created from the lantern slides.

 Conditions Governing Access